-Why use Ghee instead of butter?
-It is a common question of dairy lovers.
+Why the use of Ghee instead of butter is a good choice?

 People often found fumbling between ghee and butter.
-As both Ghee and butter are milk made and both are known as butter, Ghee and butter seem to be almost similar for many of us.
-Furthermore, when people are asked to use Ghee instead of butter for better benefits, the confusion becomes stronger.
+As both Ghee and butter are milk made and known as butter, Ghee and butter seem to be almost similar for many of us.
+Furthermore, the confusion becomes stronger when people are asked to use Ghee instead of butter for better benefits.

 Suppose you are wondering about the use of Ghee instead of butter.
-In that case, you have to understand that Ghee is called clarified butter for a simple reason.
-Ghee is cooked from butter, and in this making process, milk solids of the butter get eliminated, which makes Ghee clarified a simplified and advanced version of butter, which offers three advantages over milk butter.
+In that case, you must understand that Ghee is clarified butter for a simple reason.
+Ghee is cooked from butter, and in this process, the milk solids of the butter are eliminated.
+Ghee clarified a simplified and advanced butter version, offering three advantages over milk butter.

 Why use Ghee instead of butter?
 Ghee benefits over butter

-Butter contains lactose and casein, but ghee clarified butter is lactose and casein-free dairy product.
-Dairy-sensitive people may not feel comfortable with butter in their diet, but the use of Ghee will prove soothing for their stomachs.
+- Butter contains lactose and casein, but ghee-clarified butter is a lactose and casein-free dairy.
+Dairy-sensitive people may not feel comfortable with butter in their diet, but using Ghee will prove soothing for their stomachs.
 Ghee’s mild and digestion-friendly nature answers the question of why use ghee instead of butter.

-Ghee offers a higher smoking point than butter.
-If you want to use Ghee or butter as cooking oil, the smoke points (485 degrees Fahrenheit vs. 350 degrees Fahrenheit) answers whyuse Ghee instead of butter.
-Higher is the smoking point, the safety of the oil against high temperature is better.
+- Ghee offers a higher smoking point than butter.
+If you want to use Ghee or butter as cooking oil, the smoke points (485 degrees Fahrenheit vs. 350 degrees Fahrenheit) answer why use Ghee instead of butter.
+Higher is the smoking point, and the safety of the oil against high temperatures is better.

-Grass-fed Ghee is more shelf-friendly than butter.
-Butter gets perished faster, and you cannot store it without refrigeration support.
-But Ghee is shelf-stable and can stay on your kitchen shelf without refrigeration support for 12-18 months from the date of manufacturing.
+- Grass-fed Ghee is more shelf-friendly than butter.
+Butter gets perishes faster, and you cannot store it without refrigeration support.
+But Ghee is shelf-stable and can stay on your kitchen shelf without refrigeration support for 12 months from manufacturing.
 The shelf-friendliness makes it more user-friendly than butter.

-Apart from these three differences, Ghee over butter offers a few more advantages.
-However, the nutritional profile for ghee and milk butter is somehow similar.
+Apart from these three differences, Ghee instead of butter offers a few more advantages.
+However, the nutritional profile of ghee and milk butter is somehow similar.

-Ghee offers butyrate support: grass-fed Ghee contains butyric acid, making ghee colon-friendly than butter.
-Butter, when added to the diet, does not provide support for gut health.
+- Ghee offers butyrate support: grass-fed Ghee contains butyric acid, making ghee more colon-friendly than butter.
+When added to the diet, butter does not support gut health.

-Ghee offers support in brain development and prevents the onset of memory-related disorders for aged adults.
-At the same time, no such benefits of butter are reported so far.
+- Ghee supports brain development and prevents the onset of memory-related disorders in adults.
+At the same time, no such benefits of butter have been reported so far.

-Ghee contains a negligible quantity of trans fat, while the trans-fat amount in butter is higher than ghee.
+- Ghee contains negligible trans fat, while butter’s trans-fat amount is higher than ghee’s.

 Against the question of why use ghee instead of butter, it is proven that ghee is a better butter substitute.
-But in that case, you have to use the best quality grass-fed ghee in your diet.
+But in that case, you must use the best quality grass-fed ghee in your diet.

 Grass-fed dairy products offer higher nutrition and grass-fed goodness.